What Does it Mean to Study Civil Engineering?

 - Transportation engineers work with local and regional planning boards to identify areas of growth and development.
 They also look for opportunities to alleviate traffic snarls.
 Once they understand the needs of drivers in a region, they design plans and develop cost estimates for construction projects.

 - Geo-technical engineers help builders excavate underground projects and work with experts who manage challenging land renewal projects.
-When cities want to expand their underground mass transit systems, they call in geo-technical engineers to oversee the tunneling.
-As more developers erect skyscrapers and other large buildings in urban centers, geo-technical engineers assure that the bedrock can safely sustain the pressure of new structures and the people they will support.
+When cities want to expand their underground mass transit systems or build new skyscrapers, they call in geo-technical engineers to oversee the tunneling.
+These engineers conduct tests to check if the developments that are planned can be built on the locations designated for them, or whether there may be problems down the line.

 - Hydraulic/Hydrology/Water Resource engineers redirect water to benefit residents and businesses in a community.
 They construct canals to speed up shipping while preserving the natural flow of wild fish through a region, and build dams that generate vital electricity while opening up potential new parcels of land for development.
 Some hydraulic engineers design pipelines that safely transfer fresh water to remote areas, allowing new communities to thrive.

 - Wastewater engineers help improve both our environment and our economy by helping communities and businesses dispose of waste without polluting natural water sources.
 Until very recently, factories and refineries dumped their industrial waste into rivers and streams (some still do, though it's now illegal).Today, wastewater engineers develop sewage treatment plants that can remove waste products from water, returning pure water to streams and reservoirs.

 - Environmental engineers work with business leaders and government officials to institute air pollution standards that reduce harmful emissions from factories without negatively impacting industrial output.
 Environmental engineers also examine the quality of our soil, alert for harmful toxins that could seep up through the ground and contaminate crops, animals, businesses and homes.